tlycken/julia/doc/manual/metaprogramming.rst

 Staged functions
 ----------------

-Sometimes, generating or manipulating expressions through macros is a little overkill for the problem you're trying to solve, but you still need some more advanced magic than just regular functions; enter *staged functions*.
-Staged functions have the capability to generate specialized code depending on the *types* of the arguments you give them, so that you can optimize or generalize your code in ways that aren't possible with ordinary functions.
+*Staged functions* play a similar role as macros, but at a later stage between parsing and run-time.
+Staged functions give the capability to generate specialized code depending on the types of their arguments.

-The power lies in this: From the callers perspective, they are very similar to regular functions; in fact, you don't have to know if you're calling a ``function`` or a ``stagedfunction`` - the syntax and result of the call is just the same.
+While macros work with expressions at parsing-time and cannot access the types of their inputs, a staged function gets expanded at a time when the types of the arguments are known, but the function is not yet compiled.

+Depending on the types of the arguments, a staged function returns a quoted expression which then forms the function body of the specialized function.
+Thus, staged functions provide a flexible framework to move work from run-time to compile-time.

-When defining staged functions, however, there are three main differences to ordinary functions:
+When defining staged functions, there are three main differences to ordinary functions:

 1. You use the keyword ``stagedfunction`` instead of ``function``

 2. In the body of the ``stagedfunction`` you only have access to the *types* of the arguments, not their values.

 3. Instead of calculating something or performing some action, you return from the staged function a *quoted expression* which, when evaluated, does what you want.

 It's easiest to illustrate this with an example.
 We can declare a staged function ``foo`` as

 ...doctest::